tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 of padding.
 This padding may be fully determined by the client's configuration or may require server input.

-By way of example, a client's set of ALPN values is typically fixed.
-Clients SHOULD pad this extension by rounding up to the longest of those values.
+By way of example, clients typically support a small number of application profiles.
+For instance, a browser might support HTTP with ALPN values ["http/1.1, "h2"] and WebRTC media with ALPNs ["webrtc", "c-webrtc"].
+Clients SHOULD pad this extension by rounding up to the total size of the longest ALPN extension across all application profiles.
 The target padding length of most ClientHello extensions can be computed in this way.

 In contrast, clients do not know the longest SNI value in the client-facing server's anonymity set without server input.
 For the "server_name" extension with length D,